 The unions realized for months that this election is for all the marbles.
-By announcing for re-election and endorsing paycheck protection, Schwarzenegger signaled that he, too, realizes the special election is not just another campaign, but a case of "come back with your shield, or on it."
+By announcing for reelection and endorsing paycheck protection in the space of a few days, Mr. Schwarzenegger signaled that he too realizes the special election is not just another campaign, but a case of "come back with your shield, or on it."